dotterweide/dotterweide/CONTRIBUTING.md

 # Contributing

-We'd love for you to contribute and to improve this project!
+We'd love you to contribute and to improve this project!

 As the project is only about to start, we have not strictly defined the guidelines for contribution yet.
-This repository is about experimenting with Coursier and mainly contains soure code.
-Whether you wish to contribute to this repository or start off another sub-project in the context of dotterweide, the best is to talk to us on the Gitter channel.
+Whether you wish to
+contribute to this repository or start off another sub-project in the context of dotterweide, the best is to talk to us on the Gitter channel.